Battle of Khartoum (2023–2025): International incidents and reactions

-On 17 April, the Sudanese government announced the closure of Sudan's airspace, initially limited solely to that of Khartoum.
+On 17 April, the Sudanese government announced the closure of Sudan's airspace, initially limited solely to Khartoum.
 Aidan O'Hara, the European Union ambassador to Sudan, was assaulted at his Khartoum home where he had been sheltering.
 The EU declared the attack, "a gross violation of the 1961 Vienna Convention."
 The same day, a US diplomatic convoy was fired upon in an incident labeled as "reckless" by Antony Blinken.
 General al-Burhan declared the Rapid Support Forces a "rebel group", and ordered their nationwide dissolution.
 On 17 April, South Sudanese president Salva Kiir cancelled a planned trip to Khartoum due to the fighting.
 RSF forces also besieged and shelled a large hospital in the city.
 The World Food Programme also halted operations in the country.

 Omdurman

 A doctor in Omdurman stated the situation was hectic and everyone was seeking shelter.
 RSF forces laid siege to the Sudanese Broadcasting Corporation headquarters in the city, and began shelling places where SUNA broadcasts.
 Shelling continued throughout Omdurman on 16 April.
 Many airstrikes came from the Sudanese Air Force against RSF bases across the city.
 That same day, RSF forces managed to enter and capture the SUNA building, and began airing pro-RSF content.
 The RSF broadcasts ended on 17 April as clashes continued around the area.
 Despite pro-SAF media claiming that Sudanese forces recaptured the headquarters, the RSF posted a video confirming their continued control over it.

 In other areas of Omdurman, RSF forces claimed to have vacated their base in the city.
 Videos from the city showed a barracks with dozens of wounded RSF fighters sprawled out across a makeshift barracks.
 Clashes also broke out on both ends of the Halfaya Bridge, one of several that connects Omdurman to Khartoum.
 In the battles on Halfaya bridge, a hospital on Khartoum's side of the river was shelled.
 Locals stated that there were so many dead near the bridge, it was impossible to recover their bodies.
 The safest areas of Omdurman were allegedly the working-class neighborhoods.

 By 17 April, at least four people had been killed in clashes in Omdurman, according to the Sudanese Doctor's Union.
 Of the twenty hospitals in Khartoum and Omdurman, 12 were forced to close by 18 April due to indiscriminate shelling targeting the hospitals.
 That same day, Shams El Din Kabbashi, a member of the Sudanese sovereignty council, announced a 24-hour ceasefire between the SAF and RSF across the country.
 Locals in the Sabrin area of Omdurman stated many RSF fighters lay dead in the streets.